 Irish wild salmon stock had plummeted so drastically in the past several decades, that the government acted by imposing limits on the fishery.
 Farmed salmon, the immediate alternative, had yet to get a foothold in Ireland – or establish the standard of quality and sustainability – to rival the industries of the likes of Scotland and Norway, where many smokehouses opted to source their key ingredient from instead.

 “Irish” smoked salmon was losing its integral identity, from an Irish birth to an Irish smoking production.

 Eventually, however, the farmed salmon industry in Ireland did catch up; and when it did, when the salmon’s living condition yielded no less than satisfactory standards – no less than passing Anthony’s verdict to bring the Irish back to Ummera’s farmed salmon supplies.

-The journey then forked into two paths: water or powder.
+The journey then forks: water or powder.

 For the salmon, after it’s thawed, deboned and cleaned, a bath: in a salty-sweet brine infused with a host of “ingredients”.
 Not that Anthony was going to divulge the concoction’s secret; but he did emphasise that this curing incubates the subliminal flavours of the fish married to the smokiness – not to mention preserving it.
 Note taken and zealously underlined.